-Dr. Kemper has had much experience in oral surgery and will advise you on which method will be required and if any sedation is needed.
+Dr. Kemper in Louisville, KY has had much experience in oral surgery and will advise you on which method will be required and if any sedation is needed.
 After the tooth is extracted, Dr. Kemper will give you aftercare tips to help the healing process along.
-This typically includes:

 Once you get your child home, if they experience excessive bleeding, fever, chills, nausea, or swelling in the days following surgery, call our office immediately.
 These could be signs of an oral infection.